tjqadri101/DevilElevator/README.txt

  * Team Info & Time spent
  *************************/

-	Name1: Full Name 	// Edit this accordingly
+	Name1: Talal Javed Qadri	// Edit this accordingly
-	NetId1: fn	 	// Edit
+	NetId1: tq4	 	// Edit
-	Time spent: 10 hours 	// Edit
+	Time spent: 25 hours 	// Edit

-	Name2: Full Name 	// Edit this accordingly
+	Name2: Alex Milu 	// Edit this accordingly
-	NetId2: fn	 	// Edit
+	NetId2: aam47	 	// Edit
-	Time spent: 10 hours 	// Edit

-	Name3: Full Name 	// Edit this accordingly
-	NetId3: fn	 	// Edit
-	Time spent: 10 hours 	// Edit
+	Time spent: 25 hours 	// Edit

-/******************
+    Note: Output is logged to a file called output.txt /******************
- * Files to submit
+ * Files submitted
  ******************/

+	We submitted an executable lab3.jar
-	lab3.jar // An executable jar including all the source files and test cases.
+    We als submitted a zipped file including all the source files and test cases.
-	README	// This file filled with the lab implementation details Elevator.input // You can submit a sample input and log file Elevator.log   // corresponding to the input but Elevator.log should be
-		       // auto-generated on execution of jar file
+	README	// This file filled with the lab implementation details Elevator.input // You can submit a sample input and log file Elevator logs to output.txt.
+The output corresponds to the input file but Elevator logs to output.txt by auto-generation via execution of jar file

 /************************
  * Implementation details